ev-br/maxtext/docs/explanations/sharding.md

 **Communicate**

 The layer outputs between stages of size $BE$.
-These are collectively permuted (stage 0 &rarr; 1 &rarr; 2 &rarr; 3 &rarr; 0).
+These are collectively permuted (stage 0 → 1 → 2 → 3 → 0).
 Our current implementation of pipelining also rotates the inputs to stage 0 around so there are two collective permutes per stage, so $4BE$ bytes per stage.

 **Ratio (arithmetic intensity)**